• info@discoveraltitude.com

 Acclimatization process and climbing route for Mount Ama Dablam

-You have a few days of acclimatization at base camp before setting your foot on mount Ama Dablam.
+You have a few days of acclimatization at base camp before setting foot on Mount Ama Dablam.
 Then we use two camps before the summit (some use three camps) in which the process of acclimatization, rest, and recovery takes place by climbing the upper camps and back to the base camp.

-Camp one to camp two (6000m.) is a vertical climb mainly on rock slabs with few snow and ice sections and also pass-through technical sections of the yellow tower before reaching camp two.
+Camp one to camp two (6000M) is a vertical climb mainly on rock slabs with few snow and ice sections and also pass-through technical sections of the yellow tower before reaching camp two.

-The last push for the summit starts early in the morning and this section involves many vertical climbs which go through snow ridge and gully and also through the traditional camp three(6300m.) which is situated by the hanging serac.
-Eventually, the climbing traverses through the mushroom ridge and takes you to the summit of mount Ama Dablam(6812m).
+The last push for the summit starts early in the morning and this section involves many vertical climbs that go through snow ridge and gully and also through the traditional camp three (6300M) which is situated by the hanging serac.
+Eventually, the climbing traverses through the mushroom ridge and takes you to the summit of Mount Ama Dablam (6812M).

 Climbing Ama Dablam in the spring season.

-The Spring season (March, April, and May) provides the most favorable weather for climbing Ama Dablam.
-Spring is the best time of year and also the most crowded however, this season provides a better weather window for summiting mountains.
-Normally the temperature remains mostly colder in the Himalayas and especially during the night time however this season is comparatively less cold than the autumn season.
+Normally the temperature remains mostly colder in the Himalayas and especially during the night time however, this season is comparatively less cold than the autumn season.
 During the daytime, it is warmer with brighter sun and the weather normally stays clear until the afternoon thus spring season is picked by many to summit Mount Ama Dablam.

 Ama Dablam Climbing in the autumn season.

 The Autumn season (September, October, and November) is the second most preferable season to climb Mount Ama Dablam.
-Although the autumn season is a bit colder compared to the spring season however this season also provides a good weather window with a better view from the summit.
+Although the autumn season is a bit colder compared to the spring season this season also provides a good weather window with a better view from the summit.
 In this season, the night and the morning are colder but as soon as the sun comes out it turns into a pleasant day.

 Highlights